The quick answer is – No. You don’t.

 Doug Ross is one of our co-founders at Adaptovate.
 He says “Ceremonies need to be understood by leaders and where they can be adopted to show commitment to the new ways of working.”

-However Doug Ross emphasises “More importantly ADAPTOVATE believes there are 7 areas where leaders need to adjust their operating model to enable the benefits for an Agile way of working to thrive.
+However he emphasises, “More importantly ADAPTOVATE believes there are serveral areas where leaders need to adjust their operating model to enable the benefits for an Agile way of working to thrive.”

 He outlines four of those areas here: